Nursing home workers warn Congress ‘crisis is far from over’ even after COVID vaccines - NewsBreak

 Emotional testimony from a Brooklyn man highlighted the urgency to keep nursing home residents safe during a health crisis like the pandemic.

 “I had four family members die,” said Daniel Arbeeny.
-“My father, my uncle, my two close cousins of the virus.
+“My father, my uncle, and two close cousins of the virus.
 Three of them were in nursing homes.”

 Arbeeny argues those nursing home deaths are because of a 2020 New York State directive that nursing homes admit COVID-19 patients.

-Arbeeny is suing the former Governor or New York and other officials for failing to keep his father and other residents safe.
+Arbeeny is suing the former Governor of New York and other officials for failing to keep his father and other residents safe.

 “Those are the ones we are supposed to honor and protect, and we failed,” said Arbeeny.
 “We failed miserably.”